andrei-stoica26/henna/README.md

 ```
 ## Functions implemented so far

+`densityPlot`: Create a density plot for a set of points, optionally displaying
+segements between each point and its nearest neighbor.

 `hullPlot`: Plot the convex hull of a set of points.
 Optionally, divide the
 points into 2 or 4 classes of different colors by drawing a vertical and/or
 a horizontal line that intersects the hull.